Iron Language Reference

 val grid = heap [Vec2; 16]

-return grid -- ok
+return grid -- ok: caller owns it

 }